corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state.md

 ## Next steps

-Now that you have written the first state for the Mission Mars CorDapp, [write the `BoardingTicket` state](../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md).
+Now that you have written the first state for the Mission Mars CorDapp, <a href="../../../../../../en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-state-2.md">write the `BoardingTicket` state</a>.